Think-and-Dev/gitbook-docs-test/docs/integration/redeemFreeStableTokenVendors.md

 Redeems the requested **stableTokenAmount** for the user or the max amount of free docs possible if **stableTokenAmount** is bigger than max.

-NOTE: there is a retrocompatibility function called `redeemFreeStableToken(uint256 stableTokenAmount)` which is suitable for those who are already integrated to MoC platform and are not ready to use vendor functionality.
+NOTE: there is a retrocompatibility function called `redeemFreeStableToken(uint256 stableTokenAmount)` which is suitable for those who are already integrated to RoC platform and are not ready to use vendor functionality.
 In the future we are planning to deprecate this method.

 ## Parameters of the operation